suds-community/suds/README.rst

   * Basic unmarshaller does not need a `schema`.
 Should have been removed during refactoring but was missed.
-  * Update client to pass kwargs to send() and add `location` kwarg for overriding the service location in the wsdl.
+  * Update client to pass kwargs to send() and add `location` kwarg for overriding the service location in the WSDL.
   * Update marshaller to NOT emit XML for object attributes that represent elements and/or attributes that are *both* optional and value=None.

     * Update factory (builder) to include all attributes.
     * Add optional() method to SchemaObject.

-  * Update wsdl to override namespace in operation if specified.
+  * Update WSDL to override namespace in operation if specified.
   * Fix schema loading issue - build all schemas before processing imports.
   * Update packaging in preparation of submission to fedora.